This page contains tips to help keep you as safe as possible when dealing with an abusive relationship in a small, rural area.

 If you live in a rural area or a small town, there are a few extra things to keep in mind when you're creating a safety plan.

 - If you call the police, get to a safe place to wait for them to arrive.
-You may want to go to a trusted friend or neighbor's house, or to a public place you think is safe.
+You may want to go to the home of a trusted friend or neighbor, or to a public place you think is safe.

 - If you decide to leave the abuser, think about leaving your area, at least for a little while.
 Think about it even if you get a protective order.